I leave Italy one week from today.

 women in braids

-tall, good-looking men who drink beer for breakfast
+tall, good-looking men who drink beer for

 windows that both tilt and open – hello America!